Graph each quadratic function. Give the (a) vertex, (b) axis, (c) domain, and (d) range. ƒ(x) = -(1/2)(x + 1)2 - 3

 Domain and Range of Quadratic Functions

 The domain of any quadratic function is all real numbers since x can take any value.
-The range depends on the vertex: if the parabola opens upward, the range is all y-values greater than or equal to the vertex's y-coordinate; if downward, all y-values less than or equal to the vertex's y-coordinate.
-This helps describe the function's output values.
+The range depends on the vertex: if the parabola opens upward, the range is all values greater than or equal to the vertex's y-coordinate; if downward, all values less than or equal to it.
+Determining domain and range is key to understanding the function's output values.

 Recommended video: